Wave-particle duality employing quantum coherence in superposition with non-orthogonal pointers: Conclusion

 \section{Conclusion}

-In summary, we have proposed a resource theory of coherence, based on a fixed non-orthogonal basis, and have introduced corresponding states and operations which does not incur a cost in this theory.
+In summary, we have proposed a resource theory of coherence, based on a fixed non-orthogonal basis, and have introduced corresponding states and operations which do not incur a cost in this theory.
 The free operations in this theory are connected with the same in the resource theory of coherence with orthonormal bases.
 We also find a linear relation between the energy cost of generating non-orthogonal coherence and non-orthogonal coherence created.
+There are several works in the literature that are similar to the one presented in this paper.
+Notable ones include Refs. \cite{plenio2,Rastegin,Bischof1,Bischof2}.
+Their differences with the present one have been mentioned in the text.

 There are several aspects of the resource theory of non-orthogonal quantum coherence that are devoid of analogs in the case of orthonormal bases.
 In particular, there is a unique maximally coherent qubit state for a given non-orthogonal basis.
 The resource theory of coherence for orthonormal bases allows for an infinite number of maximally resourceful states.
-Perhaps more strikingly, there is a minimal non-orthogonal coherence that all qubit states must have for any non-orthogonal basis, provided the purity is sufficiently low.
+Perhaps more strikingly, there is a minimal non-orthogonal coherence that all qubit states must have for any non-orthogonal basis, provided their purity is sufficiently low.
 This naturally led us to obtain tight bounds on the sum and difference of non-orthogonal coherence and purity for arbitrary qubit states.
 For multiple families of non-orthogonal bases - families without counterparts in the scenario of orthonormal bases - we find strong constraints on the sum of squares of the non-orthogonal coherences corresponding to the bases belonging to the families.

 We believe that the results obtained will be important for fundamental as well as applicational aspects of quantum information.
 In particular, we uncover a wave-particle-type duality as seen in a complementarity between the non-orthogonal quantum coherence and which-path information in a quantum double-slit set-up with a leak.
 The same relation also holds in a leaky Mach-Zehnder interferometric set-up.